Tables, ladders, and chairs match: Participant list

-TNA/Impact Wrestling
+TNA Wrestling

-Impact Wrestling - originally Total Nonstop Action Wrestling (TNA) - promotes their own modified version of the TLC match called Full Metal Mayhem.
+TNA Wrestling (TNA) – known as Impact Wrestling from 2017 to 2024 – promotes their own modified version of the TLC match called Full Metal Mayhem.

 The inaugural Full Metal Mayhem match featured Jeff Hardy vs. Abyss at Against All Odds 2005.
 Abyss defeated Hardy by climbing the ladder to retrieve a contract for a shot at the NWA World Heavyweight Championship on a future episode of TNA Impact!.

-All totaled there were 12 Full Metal Mayhem matches during the TNA era.
+There have been 19 Full Metal Mayhem matches held in TNA.

-In 2017, TNA changed their name to Impact Wrestling, and under the Impact name five Full Metal Mayhem matches have taken place.